jfilatow/AI-Playbook/pages/feature-development/README.md

 - Configure proper privacy settings.
 This keeps your sensitive information safe when working with AI tools.
 For information on approved AI tools and their configuration, see the [MYOB-approved AI tools](../appendix/MYOB-approved-tools.md)

 ## Core Development Workflow
+1. [Context Engineering and Spec Driven Development](context-engineering-spec-driven-development.md) - Systematic information curation and specification-driven approach for AI-assisted development
-1. [Development](development.md) - Develop the solution iteratively, using AI for implementation
+2. [Development](development.md) - Develop the solution iteratively, using AI for implementation
-2. [Test Driven Development](test-driven-development.md) - TDD using AI tools
+3. [Test Driven Development](test-driven-development.md) - TDD using AI tools
-3. [Testing](testing.md) - Unit testing and journey testing
+4. [Testing](testing.md) - Unit testing and journey testing
-4. [Refactoring](refactoring.md) - Refactor once feature complete
+5. [Refactoring](refactoring.md) - Refactor once feature complete
-5. [Documentation](documentation.md) - Update all relevant documentation to reflect changes, ensuring clarity and alignment with project goals.
+6. [Documentation](documentation.md) - Update all relevant documentation to reflect changes, ensuring clarity and alignment with project goals.
 Use documentation to give feedback to the AI tools for future iterations

 ## AI Development Frameworks and Orchestration